aselafernando/AsteriskCrossCompile/README.md

 ```
 This is the base installation of Asterisk + Chan SCCP

-6. Edit ${ASTERISKINSTALLDIR}/etc/asterisk/asterisk.conf
-Add the following (modify based on where Asterisk will live on your target device):
+6. Edit ${ASTERISKINSTALLDIR}/etc/asterisk/asterisk.conf and modify based on where Asterisk will live on your target device:
 ```
 [directories]
 astetcdir = /etc/asterisk